yuyongcan/Benchmark-TTA/README.md

 The best parameters for each method and dataset are save in ./best_cfgs

+download the ckpt of pretrained models and data load sequences from [here](https://drive.google.com/drive/folders/14GWvsEI5pDc3Mm7vqyELeBPuRUSPt-Ao?usp=sharing) and put it in ./ckpt
 #### How to reproduce

 The entry file for SHOT, NRC, PLUE to run is **SFDA-eva.sh**